openxpki/openxpki/doc/quickstart.rst

-OpenXPKI is an easy-to-deploy and easy-to-use RA/CA software that makes handling of certificates easy but nevertheless you should **really** have some basic knownledge on what a PKI is.
+OpenXPKI is an easy-to-deploy and easy-to-use RA/CA software that makes handling of certificates easy but nevertheless you should **really** have some basic knowledge on what a PKI is.
 If you just want to see "OpenXPKI in action" for a first impression of the tool, use the public demo at https://demo.openxpki.org.